Jean Giraud: Tahiti (1983–1984)

-From 1985 to 2001 he also created his six-volume fantasy series Le Monde d'Edena, which has appeared in English as The Aedena Cycle.
-The stories were strongly influenced by the teachings of Jean-Paul Appel-Guéry, the leader of the UFO religion Iso-Zen, (Note: "Appel-Guéry encouraged Mœbius to tap into the more positive zones of his subconscious.
-'Most of the people that were studying spirituality with Appel-Guéry did not know much about comics, but they immediately picked on the morbid, and overall negative feelings that permeated my work,' said Moebius.
-'So I began to feel ashamed, and I decided to do something really different, just to show them that I could do it.'") and Guy-Claude Burger's instinctotherapy.
+From 1985 to 2001 he also created his six-volume fantasy series Le Monde d'Edena, (The Aedena Cycle).
+The stories were strongly influenced by the teachings of Appel-Guéry and Guy-Claude Burger's instinctotherapy.
 In effect, Giraud and his family did join Appel-Guéry's commune on Tahiti in 1983, until late 1984, when the family moved to the United States, where Giraud set up shop first in Santa Monica, and subsequently in Venice and Woodland Hills, California.
 Giraud's one-shot comic book "La nuit de l'étoile" was co-written by Appel-Guéry, and has been the most visible manifestation of Giraud's stay on Tahiti, aside from the artbooks "La memoire du futur" and "Venise celeste".
 Concurrently collaborating on "La nuit de l'étoile" was young artist Marc Bati, also residing at the commune at the time, and for whom Giraud afterwards wrote the comic series Altor (The Magic Crystal), while in the US.
-It was under the influence of Appel-Guéry's teachings that Giraud conceived a third pseudonym, Jean Gir - formally introduced to the public as "Jean Gir, Le Nouveau Mœbius" in "Venise celeste" (p.
-33), though Giraud had by the time of publication already dispensed with the pseudonym himself - which appeared on the art he created while on Tahiti, though not using it for his Aedena Cycle.
+It was under the influence of Appel-Guéry's teachings that Giraud conceived a third pseudonym, Jean Gir - formally introduced to the public as "Jean Gir, Le Nouveau Mœbius" in "Venise celeste", though Giraud had by the time of publication already dispensed with the pseudonym himself - which appeared on the art he created while on Tahiti, though not using it for his Aedena Cycle.
 Another member of the commune was Paula Salomon, for whom Giraud had already illustrated her 1980 book "La parapsychologie et vous".
-Having to move stateside for work served Giraud well, as he became increasingly disenchanted at a later stage with the way Appel-Guéry ran his commune on Tahiti, in the process dispensing with his short-lived third pseudonym.
+Having to move stateside for work served Giraud well, as he became increasingly disenchanted at a later stage with the way Appel-Guéry ran his commune, in the process dispensing with his short-lived third pseudonym.
 His stay at the commune though, had practical implications on his personal life; Giraud gave up eating meat, smoking, coffee, alcohol and, for the time being, the use of mind-expanding substances, adhering to his newfound abstinence for the most part for the remainder of his life.